-Screen time: Try to decrease the amount of time spent in front of these screens and/or take frequent breaks to give your eyes a rest.
+Screen time: Try to decrease the amount of time spent in front of these screens or try to take frequent breaks to give your eyes a rest.

 Filters: Screen filters are available for smart phones, tablets, and computer screens.
 They decrease the amount of blue light given off from these devices that could reach the retina in our eyes.